MultiSafepay/docs/content/api/orders/post_order_direct.md

 ----------------
 __cancel_url__ | string

-Customer will be redirected to this page after a failed payment.
+If the payment fails, the customer is redirected to this page.

 {{< /description >}}